 A tantrum-free Chinese New Year?
 Yep, it's possible!
 Read on and find out how this mum-of-two makes it happen…

-As parents, it’s hard not to feel overwhelmed by the imminent madness that is Chinese New Year.
+As parents, it’s hard not to feel overwhelmed by the madness that is Chinese New Year.
 The pressure is real: there are multiple reunion dinners to attend, relatives to see, and all those expectations to fill.
-Don’t even get us started on the ang baos (that also need filling).
+Don’t even get us started on the ang baos.
 Toss a kid or two into the mix and you’re pretty much preparing for an all-out war.
 Is there a peaceful way of surviving this yearly festival?
+Absolutely.

 5 top tips for a chilled Chinese New Year with kids!